photoprism/photoprism-docs/docs/developer-guide/machine-learning/models.md

 *   **`app.py`**: The main Flask application.
 It handles routing, request parsing, and calls the appropriate processor.
 *   **`processor.py`**: Defines the abstract `ImageProcessor` base class.
 Any new integration (local or remote) must implement this interface.
-*   **`local_processor.py`**: Implements the processor for the built-in Hugging Face models (Kosmos-2, BLIP, etc.).
+*   **`local_processor.py`**: Implements the processor for the pre-installed Hugging Face models (Kosmos-2, BLIP, etc.).
 It manages downloading, caching, and running these models using PyTorch.
 *   **`ollama_processor.py`**: Implements the processor for the Ollama integration.
 It acts as a client, formatting requests and forwarding them to an Ollama instance.
 *   **`api.py`**: Contains the Pydantic models used for request/response validation and serialization.
 *   **`utils.py`**: Helper functions, for instance, for image loading and encoding.